![]() |

-The pencil has its uses; the colour pencils have their special uses.
-Coloured pencils help make portraits.
+The pencil has its uses; the colored pencils have their special uses.
+Colored pencils help make portraits.
 The reason is that it is

-very convenient to blend these colours with each other.
+very convenient to blend these colors with each other.
 This lightweight and

 portable medium of painting and drawing is a wonderful companion for a budding

 artist.
-As we can buy coloured pencils with superior pigmentation, we can explore
+As we can buy colored pencils with superior pigmentation, we can explore

-the wider possibilities of painting and draw with them.
+the wider possibilities of painting and drawing with them.

-As these coloured pencils can be used on medium-toothed paper and on a
+As these colored pencils can be used on medium-toothed paper and on a

-smooth surface, too; a student or an artist can find it more convenient in
+smooth surface, too, a student or an artist can find it more convenient to use with added freedom.
+It would be almost similar to pastel colors, so the

-pencil colours can be placed one upon another, layer upon layer, to create a
+pencil colors can be placed one upon another, layer upon layer, to create a

 required tone.